TL;DR

 API testing catches these issues before they reach users.
 It’s faster than UI testing, more reliable, and tests the actual business logic your application depends on.

-This tutorial teaches API testing from scratch — HTTP basics, REST conventions, authentication, error handling, and automation with popular tools.
+This tutorial teaches API testing from scratch — HTTP basics, REST conventions, authentication, error handling, schema validation, and automation with popular tools.

 What is API Testing?